natalie-ayers/assignment-1-large-scale/README.md

 # 2
 ## (a)

-The mean time for each core to process its 20 values of $\rho$ over 1000 lifetimes was 1.638 seconds (run using mpi_rho_tests_numbacc.sbatch and reported in mpi_rho_tests_numbacc.out, with final calculations performed in assignment_1_assoc_tasks.ipynb).
+The mean time for each core to process its 20 values of persistence over 1000 lifetimes was 1.638 seconds (run using mpi_rho_tests_numbacc.sbatch and reported in mpi_rho_tests_numbacc.out, with final calculations performed in assignment_1_assoc_tasks.ipynb).

 ## (b)